AltcoinCoop/Identity/README.md

 --> stop_mining

 If you need a wallet address look at section below.
-To create a wallet on the terminal simply use (make sure you are not still running the chain)
+To create a wallet on the terminal simply use (make sure you ARE still running the chain)

 --> ./simplewallet